thedrummeraki/react-portfolio/README.md

 ![akinyele.ca](https://github.com/thedrummeraki/react-portfolio/blob/master/showcase/my_site.gif)

 ## What is it?
+- My portfolio that showcases some of my projects.

-A complete re-write for my [old website](https://github.com/thedrummeraki/react-portfolio/commit/dd98813e2ca5e893c545a2aed356a399181c3656), all in React and TypeScript.
+- A complete re-write for my [old website](https://github.com/thedrummeraki/react-portfolio/tree/old-site), all in React and TypeScript.

 ## What next?